kencrim/auth-take-home/README.md

 If you're interested, here's a link to a youtube video of the app in action:

-Using the app is fairly straightforward - sign in with whichever Google account you've inserted into your mySQL database, and a token will be generated on the backend and saved to your cookies for the site for two days.
+Using the app is fairly straightforward - sign in with the Gmail from your mySQL database, and a token will be generated on the backend and saved to your cookies for two days.

-For convenience of the purposes of this project, the token is also logged to the console when it's first generated, or if you login with a saved token.
+For convenience and for the purposes of this project, the token is also logged to the console when it's first generated, or if you login with a saved token.

 ## API